THE ROCK AND ROLL BOOK OF THE DEAD

-This book is dedicated to Springsteen’s proposition.
+This title is dedicated to Springsteen’s proposition.
 Its unique purpose is to resurrect the stars by revealing them as who they really were –human beings, not gods.
 Mortals with all the fears, frailties, insecurities, and conflicting emotions as the rest of us – but struggling to survive the crucible of fame, too.
-This is the central new theme: the hell inside the heaven of superstardom.
+This is the central theme: the hell inside the heaven of superstardom.
 How being a “living legend” can be a gilded cage, an Everest without oxygen.
 The theme is especially timely in light of today’s American Idol you’re-nobody-if-you’re not-a-star culture.

 As John Lennon sang before “getting off the merry-go-round,” Fame, puts you there where things are hollow; Fame, what you like is in the limo; Fame, what you get is no tomorrow.